 Make your default “why” the most generous “why”

 In the end, figuring out someone’s “why” is important.
 It’s just not always easy.
-We see the what, but assume the why…we assign motives even when they are not made explicit.
-Assumed “why’s” are often lazy and critical…so if you truly care about the person or are concerned about a behavior, do the harder work of finding an informed why.
+We see the what, but assume the why.
+We assign motives even when they are not made explicit.
+Assumed “why’s” are often lazy and critical.
+So if you want to show the love of Christ, do the hard work of finding an informed why.